stephenrkell/liballocs/README.md

     $ LD_PRELOAD=/usr/local/src/liballocs/lib/liballocs_preload.so ./test

 You should see something like the following.
-This is just a simple demo of how liballocs knows what is in memory, having precise dynamic information and an awareness of allocators (there are four different allocators visible in this example).
+This is just a simple demo of how liballocs knows what is in memory, having precise dynamic type information and an awareness of allocators.
+There are four different allocators visible in this example.
+(If you're wondering why functions have size zero, this is correct; see [GitHub issue #82](https://github.com/stephenrkell/liballocs/issues/82).)

     At 0x55d223c01436 is a static-allocated object of size 0, type __FUN_FROM___ARG0_int$32__ARG1___PTR___PTR_signed_char$8__FUN_TO_int$32
     At 0x55d2259235c0 is a __default_lib_malloc-allocated object of size 176, type __ARR0_int$32